tovletoglou/ansible-role-initialize/README.md

-# Ansible Role: System initialize for RedHat/CentOS 7
+# Ansible Role: System initialize for CentOS 7 and Fedora 25

 ## What it does

 - Disable SELinux
-- Update packages with yum
+- Update packages with yum/dnf
 - Install extra packages